 - Courses from a Master’s program: The Graduate ‘Program of Study’ lists those courses the student’s committee feels are required to earn the doctoral degree.

-- Resident Credit Requirments: A minimum of thirty (30) credits applicable to the degree must be taken from MSU.
+- Resident Credit Requirement: A minimum of thirty (30) credits applicable to the degree must be taken from MSU.

-- Dissertation Credit Requirements: All Ph.D. candidates are required to register for and complete a minimum of eighteen dissertation (690) credits.
-An unlimited number of 690 credits may be taken to finish a dissertation; however, only the 18-28 690 credits are applicable toward degree requirements.
+- Dissertation Credit Requirement: All Ph.D. candidates are required to register for and complete a minimum of eighteen dissertation (690) credits.
+An unlimited number of 690 credits may be taken to finish a dissertation; however, only the required18 dissertation credits are applicable toward degree requirements.